New Patients

 Before the First Visit

 By taking a positive approach, you can prepare your child for their first visit.
 Conveying good feelings about dental visits can help ease your child's anxiety.
-You can also explain to your child that the dentist will count and possibly take pictures of his/her teeth.
+You can also explain to your child that the dentist will count and possibly take pictures of their teeth.

 You may wish to assure your child that the dentist will be gentle and friendly.
-You can do this by not telling your child that the "dentist will hurt," as this may have never entered his/her mind.
+You can do this by not telling your child that the "dentist will hurt," as this may have never entered their mind.
 Also, please avoid using the words needle, shot, pull, or any other words that suggest unpleasantness.
-If you expect your child to do well and enjoy their visit, chances are that he/she will do exactly that.
+If you expect your child to do well and enjoy their visit, chances are that they will do exactly that.

 The First Visit